lmjh/capo-search-app/README.md

 * All matching results are automatically added to a search results area as the user clicks on the chord selection buttons.
 * At the top of the search results area is a notice telling the user how many capo positions match their selected chords.
 * Each individual search result consists of a heading telling the user where to place their capo (along with a supporting illustration of the guitar neck) and a series of boxes detailing which open chord shape to use to play each requested chord at that capo position.
-* The capo position heading for each section is enclosed in an h3 tag to aid navigation of this section by screen readers and similar accessibility tools.
+* The capo position heading for each section is enclosed in an h3 tag to aid navigation of this section by screen readers and other accessibility tools.
-* Search results layouts also respond to the viewing device.
+* The layout of the search results respond to the viewing device.

 ![Image of search results area](documentation/readme-images/search-results.jpg)